Cue Card Sample

 Other Products /International Trade:

-Q. Do you think every country should make everything it needs or should it import some things?
+Q. Do you think every country should make everything it needs or should it import most of the things?

 Q. What are the disadvantages of a country producing everything it needs?